caiostringari/deepwaves/README.md

 - `labels.csv` This file has the same structure as the results from [naive wave breaking detector](src/naive_wave_breaking_detector.py) but with the addition of a column

-- `class` with the user has to manually fill assigning the correct labels by looking at the plots.
+- `class` the user has to manually fill assigning the correct labels by looking at the plots.

-- `srf` If `--surfaces` is used, will save the extract surfaces in this folder.

-### 1.2.3.
+#### 1.2.3.
 Merging Datasets

 To merge multiple datasets created with `prepare_data_for_classifer.py` you can use 'merge_data_for_classifier.py'.